MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 > [!IMPORTANT]
 > You must upgrade from **Microsoft Teams Free (classic)** to a subscription version of Teams as the **Microsoft Teams Free (classic)** license will be deprecated and unavailable starting mid-April 2023.
 >
-> Microsoft now provides a single, free Teams license for personal and small business use through a Microsoft Account rather than Azure Active Directory.
+> Microsoft now provides a single, free Teams experience for personal and small business use through a Microsoft Account rather than Azure Active Directory.
 For over a year, Microsoft has only allowed new customers to sign up for the new **Teams (Free)** license.
 >
 > This article will be updated soon with instructions on how to upgrade your users to paid Teams licenses.